Flatiron Partners

 Venture Round in 2000

-SportsYA is a sports portal that caters to the Hispanic market by providing comprehensive news and content related to sports, video games, and esports, as well as tourism, technology, and economic analysis.
-The company specializes in producing and broadcasting sports and radio content in both Spanish and English, covering a wide range of sports, including esports, baseball, basketball, boxing, football, soccer, and bullfighting.
-Through its diverse offerings, SportsYA aims to engage and inform Latin American and Hispanic communities, ensuring they have access to relevant and timely sports information and analysis.
+SportsYA is a sports portal that caters to the Hispanic market by providing comprehensive sports news and content across various domains, including video games, esports, tourism, technology, and the economy.
+The company specializes in producing and broadcasting sports and radio content in both Spanish and English, covering a wide array of sports such as esports, baseball, basketball, boxing, football, soccer, and bullfighting.
+Additionally, SportsYA offers analysis and reviews related to casinos and electronic betting, aiming to deliver relevant information and entertainment to Latin Americans and Hispanic communities.

 Submarino